Qlever-LLC/target-helper/README.md

 `target-helper` will fill in around this
 - receive the job from oada-jobs
-- once it sees "success" in the updates, it will post a job to trellis-signer and notify oada-jobs of success
+- once it sees "success" in the updates, it will post a job to target-helper and notify oada-jobs of success
 - if it sees "error" in the updates, it will notify oada-jobs of error
 - In the caes of PDF, it will cross-link from the PDF in meta to the resulting fsqa-certificates (etc.): i.e. the "result" object should just go in meta/vdoc, except all id's should be ref's